rpclib/rpclib/doc/pages/gettingstarted.md

 #### Dependencies

-`rpclib` has no external library dependencies, i.e. you don't need to install any extra libraries to use it.
+`rpclib` is completely self-contained, i.e. you don't need to install any extra libraries to use it.
 The library does use third-party code, but it is hidden both during compilation and linking (i.e. it means you don't need to worry about linking against those same libraries).

 !!! tip
     See the [Design](design.md) documentation for details on how `rpclib` handles its dependencies.